Find out about trail grading so you can find a hike to suit your level - title

 Tries, penalties, match points etc. You know the rules of tennis or rugby off by heart.
 And how about hiking?
 Although there are no universal rules to speak of, there are broad principles that govern the activity and individual places may enforce their own rules.

-Read an IGN map - teaser
+Read an IGN map - title

 How to read an IGN hiking map?
 Orientation, scale, we tell you all!